Pip (South Park): Plot

 Pip, saddened, runs to tell Miss Havisham, only to find that she approves of Steve.
-Miss Havisham is glad that Estella has broken Pip's heart and she explains that she has Estella break men's hearts to use their tears to power her "Genesis Device".
+Miss Havisham is glad that Estella has broken Pip's heart, and explains that she has Estella break men's hearts to use their tears to power her "Genesis Device".
 She desires youth and wants to use the device to switch bodies with Estella.
 She then uses robot monkeys to attack Pip.
 Pip escapes and falls unconscious, awakening back home with Joe and Pocket.
-The anonymous person who sent Pip to London is revealed to be the escaped convict Pip met at the beginning of the story.
+The anonymous person who sent Pip to London is revealed to be the escaped convict Pip met earlier as a way of repaying Pip's kindness.
 Because of Pip's kindness, the convict led a life of goodness and became a millionaire.
-Sending Pip to London was his way of repaying Pip for the good that Pip did for him.
 The four of them, Pip, Joe, Pocket, and the convict, decide to stop Miss Havisham.

-The group returns to the mansion discovering a bunch of men and boys with broken hearts and Miss Havisham powering up her device.
-Despite difficulties, such as the convict getting killed by an acid-spewing Miss Havisham, Pip manages to convince Estella to leave the machine, destroying it and setting Miss Havisham on fire.
+The group returns to the mansion, discovering many brokenhearted men and boys and Miss Havisham powering up her device.
+Pip manages to convince Estella to leave the machine, destroying it and setting Miss Havisham on fire.
 Fleeing the burning mansion, Pip's group and the hostage males escape as Estella finally declares her love for Pip.
-Ending the story, the narrator states that the characters "all lived happily ever after, except for Pocket, who died of Hepatitis B."